- Why It's Important

 - How to Use It

-Total number of emails sent to external, corporate email domains and email addresses that appear in Salesforce, where the rep did own an open opportunity with the company at the time of the email.
+Total number of emails sent to external, corporate email domains and email addresses that appear in Salesforce, where the rep did not own an open opportunity with the company at the time of the email.

 Why It’s Important

 This metric measures selling effort in terms of email outreach, which is an extremely important component of most modern sales motions, and specifically identifies what portion of an AE's email outreach is target net new prospects, versus trying to advance existing opportunities.

 Who It’s Useful For

 Count of unique emails sent to a corporate email domain or to an email address that is associated with a Contact or Lead in Salesforce, only for those companies where the individual sending the email does not own an open opportunity with that account.
 Each individual email is only counted once, regardless of the number of recipients.

 What Data is Used